Nacho Varga: Season 1

 While attempting to represent Betsy and Craig Kettleman, a couple accused of embezzling $1.6 million, Jimmy McGill has a run-in with Tuco, who has Nacho and other associates drag Jimmy to the desert to kill him.
 Nacho believes Jimmy's plea that he is a lawyer and convinces Tuco that killing an attorney would result in police scrutiny of the Salamanca family's drug business, so Tuco lets Jimmy go.
 Nacho later approaches Jimmy about stealing the money from the Kettlemans, but Jimmy refuses.
-He warns the Kettlemans, who disappear from their home.
-Nacho is the prime suspect and is arrested.
+Jimmy warns the Kettlemans, who disappear from their home.
+Nacho, who was spotted watching the Kettleman's home at night in preparation for the burglary, is the prime suspect and is arrested.
 He coerces Jimmy into helping clear his name and Jimmy locates the Kettlemans, which leads to Nacho's release.

 Nacho engages in a side deal with "Pryce", who wants to sell pills stolen from the pharmaceutical company where he works.
 Pryce brings Mike Ehrmantraut as a bodyguard.
 When Nacho's payment is $20 short, Mike insists he pay the full amount.
 As Pryce and Mike leave, Mike explains that he knew Nacho was conducting the transaction without the Salamancas' knowledge and so had an incentive to make sure the deal went smoothly.